Knee Pain Treatment Glenunga

 Gait Retraining

-Walking and running styles differ among individuals due to various body shapes, activities, and limitations.
-If your gait is detrimental to your knee's comfort and mobility, we can help with gait modification and refinement of your running technique.
+Running and walking styles are unique to individuals because of variations in body types, activities, and constraints.
+If your gait is detrimental to your knee's comfort and movement, we can aid with gait enhancement and refining your running approach.

 Training Modification